 If this is your first time here…

 Weathering is the planet’s way of taking CO2 from the atmosphere by breaking up rocks and transferring the resulting carbon into the groundwaters, rivers, and finally oceans.
-This happens at a very slow pace and given that there is just too much CO2, we at Inplanet are giving the planet a hand.
+This happens at a very slow pace and given that there is just too much CO2, we at InPlanet are giving nature a hand.

 The CO2 and the rocks react and form many different compounds.
 Plus, the rocks are made of many different mineral compounds (solids) that can react in many ways, resulting in many different products.
 See for example the reaction of the mineral anorthite with CO2 and water:

 Figure 1: Illustration of the weathering of anorthite, a typical silicate rock mineral.

 And this is only for one of the mineral compounds contained in these types of rocks.
 It also shows that parallel to capturing CO2, other products are formed.
 These new products add structure to the soil, serve as nutrients to the plants, and are used as food for the living creatures that inhabit the soil, potentially increasing biodiversity.

 Past studies suggested we use a parameter called total alkalinity (TA) for quantifying Enhanced Rock Weathering because it is the typical one used in oceanography and climate studies that are used to work with ocean water samples.